Something very important is happening in France at the moment.

 This is the war which is already being fought all over the world, but can only become clearer and more intense as time goes on.
 It’s humanity against the machine, nature against profit, the life-force against the industrial death-sentence.

 The murder of one of our comrades by henchmen of the capitalist system (in France this time, but it happens everywhere) confirms again in a sickening way that this war is real and their intentions are ruthlessly lethal.

 We must take this knowledge on board, gain a clear and uncluttered overview of what is happening and communicate this understanding to others, so that we can mobilise all that is good and strong in humanity to ensure that the foul forces of darkness do not prevail.
 The stakes could hardly be higher.

-Paul Cudenec is the author of The Anarchist Revelation; Antibodies, Anarchangels & Other Essays; The Stifled Soul of Humankind; Forms of Freedom; The Fakir of Florence; Nature, Essence & Anarchy; The Green One and No Such Place as Asha.
-All of these have been published by Winter Oak Press - www.winteroak.org.uk.
-He has also contributed to publications such as Red Pepper, Green Anarchist and The Morning Star.
+Paul Cudenec is the author of The Anarchist Revelation; Antibodies, Anarchangels & Other Essays; The Stifled Soul of Humankind; Forms of Freedom; The Fakir of Florence; Nature, Essence & Anarchy; The Green One, No Such Place as Asha and Enemies of the Modern World.
 His work has been described as "mind-expanding and well-written" by Permaculture magazine.